en1gma404/en1gma404/README.md

 ## 🏰 THE KNIGHT'S TALE

 Greetings, traveler!
-I am **EN1GMA404**, a **Full Stack Crusader** who traverses the vast lands of software development.
+I am **Nijat**, a **Full Stack Crusader** who traverses the vast lands of software development.
 With sword in hand and code in heart, I forge applications that stand the test of time, defend databases from the forces of chaos, and build bridges between frontend realms and backend fortresses.

 From the ancient scrolls of **HTML & CSS** to the mystical powers of **React** and **Node.js**, I wield the complete arsenal of modern development.
 My quest: to bring order to the digital realm, one commit at a time.